 This sounds easy enough, but excludes anyone with lactose intolerance (or anyone who is avoiding dairy in general) from enjoying this treat.

-Also, that sweetened condensed milk isn’t exactly healthy.
-If you know my kitchen philosophy a little, it will be no surprise to you that I just HAD to try to make a healthier version of no churn ice cream.
+Also, that sweetened condensed milk isn't exactly healthy.
+If you know my kitchen philosophy a little, it will be no surprise to you that I just HAD to try to make a healthier version of pumpkin ice cream without an ice cream maker.

-This recipe is based on whipped coconut cream.
-Ever since I discovered this luscious dairy-free version of whipped cream, I wondered how it would do as no churn ice cream base.
+This vegan pumpkin ice cream recipe is based on whipped coconut cream.
+Ever since I discovered this luscious dairy-free version of whipped cream, I wondered how it would do as a no-churn ice cream base.

 My initial plan was to combine the whipped coconut cream with my dairy-free sweetened condensed milk.

-Then I came across Dana’s idea of using date paste.
+Then I came across the idea of using date paste.
 I love this idea since it requires less time and planning ahead than homemade sweetened condensed milk.

-And fitting for the season, I just had to try a pumpkin spice version.
-You’d think I’d be less pumpkin crazy now that we are in Thailand and I can’t buy canned pumpkin puree.
-But isn’t this how it always goes?
+And fitting for the season, I just had to try a dairy-free, vegan pumpkin ice cream version.
+You'd think I'd be less pumpkin crazy now that we are in Thailand and I can't buy canned pumpkin puree.
+But isn't this how it always goes?